-Opioid addiction treatment with Health Care Resource Centers (HCRC) includes substance use disorder counseling as an essential component of an individual’s treatment plan.
-Decades of research have shown that medication-assisted treatment (MAT) is most effective in conjunction with professional counseling and support.
+Opioid addiction treatment with Health Care Resource Centers (HCRC) includes counseling as an essential part of a patient’s treatment plan.
+Decades of research show that medication-assisted treatment (MAT) is most effective in conjunction with professional counseling and support.
 We provide counseling services for methadone and buprenorphine MAT programs.

-Individual substance use disorder counseling is focused on identifying and addressing underlying issues and traumas that may have contributed to a patient’s drug use.
+Individual substance use disorder counseling identifies and addresses underlying issues and traumas that may drive a patient’s drug use.
 The specific goals for individual counseling are different for each person, but typically include:

-Group counseling is a very effective part of a comprehensive treatment program for those struggling with opiate addiction.
+Group counseling is an effective part of a complete treatment program for patients with opiate addiction.
 Individuals often feel very alone when entering treatment, and group counseling offers a way for them to feel a sense of community and belonging.
 Additional benefits of group counseling include: